Skip to main content

 By default, the top 10 terms with the most documents are returned.
 Larger values for size are more expensive.

-The get more accurate results, we fetch more than size from each segment/split.
-Increasing this value is will increase the accuracy, but also the CPU/memory usage.
+To obtain more accurate results, we fetch more than the size from each segment/split.

 show_term_doc_count_error